mrdoob/three.js/threejs/lessons/threejs-custom-buffergeometry.md

 That is where the extra memory and time comes from when using `Geometry`.
-Extra memory for all the `Vector3`s, `Vector2`s, `Face3`s and array objects and then extra time to translate all of that data into parallel arrays in the form of `BufferAtrribute`s like above.
+Extra memory for all the `Vector3`s, `Vector2`s, `Face3`s and array objects and then extra time to translate all of that data into parallel arrays in the form of `BufferAttribute`s like above.
 Somtimes that makes using `Geometry` easier.
 With `BufferGeometry` is up to us to supply the data already turned into this format.

 As a simple example let's make a cube using `BufferGeometry`.
 A cube is interesting